project-akri/akri/docs/proposals/simple-protocol-extension.md

 ## Background
 All protocol discovery is currently implemented in each Akri Agent.
 This is a simple model, but one can imagine some drawbacks:

 1. Potentially, this can make each Agent bigger than it needs to be.
-For example, Agent contains implements for ONVIF, udev, and OPCUA discovery … but someone may simply want OPCUA.
+For example, Agent contains implementations for ONVIF, udev discovery … but someone may simply want ONVIF.
 1. Choosing what protocols are distributed is a build-time decision.
 If someone only expected to use the udev implementation, they would need to rebuild Agent, excluding the other protocols.
 1. Implementing a new protocol requires changes to Agent.
 To add a Foo protocol, the Configuration CRD needs to be changed, Agent's Configuration parsing/handling code needs to be changed, and Agent needs to implement discovery for Foo.